JackLawhorn/Heavens-Above-Gardens-Below/Posts/Lunar Aspects.md

 There exists a natural phenomenon of the [[Nyx]] called [[perigeas]] by which a Lunar Aspect is both full and [[benighted|unbenighted]], and simultaneously at its closest point to the surface of the [[Known World]]. [[Iconic pacts]] with the Lunar Aspects become far more powerful during perigeas, as does the [[Aspect]]'s influence.

 Perigeas are infrequent, often occurring only once every age, but often align with divine and prophesized [[Quest|Quests]] for the Aspect's iconic worshippers.
 Famously, a perigeas was predicted to take place on the moonless night that spelt the fall of [[Clan Wolfstepper]].
-Now unable to speak with the [[#The Wolf Mother|Wolf Mother]] herself, the abandoned remnants of the fallen Clan now argue that the lack of a true perigeas disproves the [[New Silver Age]]'s claims of divine quest.
+Now unable to speak with the [[Wolf Mother]] herself, the abandoned remnants of the fallen Clan now argue that the lack of a true perigeas disproves the [[New Silver Age]]'s claims of divine quest.

 ### The Moon-Touched